RanitZohar/Nand2Tetris/README.md

 # Nand2Tetris
-Compiler for Jack language, written on Julia language
+Compiler for Jack language, written in Julia

 This is a project in Julia that my friend and I made in college,